alphagov/govuk-frontend/src/components/date-input/README.md

 ## Guidance

-More information about when to use date-input can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/date-input "Guidance on the use of Date input on GOV.UK Design System").
+Find out when to use the Date input component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/date-input).

 ## Quick start examples